niitsuma/variant_shrink/README.md

 ## define `is_generalizable_to ` :

-More compilicate type order can define using `mpl::lambda `
+More compilicate type order can use defining `is_generalizable_to `

     template<typename T,typename TBase>
     struct is_generalizable_to_custom : public